The Base Change Of Fundamental Group Schemes: Base change of fundamental group schemes

 \begin{Definition} Let $k$ be a field, $X$ a geometrically reduced connected scheme proper over $k$, $x\in X(k)$.
-The full subcategory $\mathcal{C}^N(X)$ of $\Vect(X)$ whose objects consist of essentially finite bundles over $X$ is a Tannakian category with fibre functor $|_x$.
+The full subcategory $\mathcal{C}^N(X)$ of $\Vect(X)$ whose objects consist of essentially finite bundles on $X$ is a Tannakian category with fibre functor $|_x$.
 The Tannaka group scheme $\pi(\mathcal{C}^{N}(X),x)$ is called the \textit{Nori fundamental group scheme}, denoted by $\pi^N(X,x)$. \end{Definition}

 \begin{Remark} Let $k$ be a field, $X$ a geometrically reduced connected scheme proper over $k$, $x\in X(k)$.
-The set of finite bundles over $X$ is closed under taking tensor products, direct sums and duality by [\cite{Nor76}, Lemma~3.2].
+The set of finite bundles on $X$ is closed under taking tensor products, direct sums and duality by \cite[Lemma~3.2]{Nor76}.
 And we have sequence of Tannakian subcategories \end{Remark}